Dementia Symptoms, Types, and Causes

 |Your interpersonal social skills are at the same level as they’ve always been||You've lost interest in social activities and may behave in socially inappropriate ways|

 In a healthy brain, mass and speed may decline in adulthood, but this miraculous organ continues to form vital connections throughout life.
 However, when connections are lost through inflammation, disease, or injury, neurons eventually die and dementia can develop.
 While the prospect of literally losing one's self can be extremely traumatic, early intervention can dramatically alter the outcome.

-In the past 20 years, scientists have greatly demystified the origins of dementia.
-Genetics may increase your risks, but scientists believe a combination of hereditary, environmental, and lifestyle factors are also at work.
+In recent years, scientists have greatly demystified the origins of dementia, although there is still much that remains unclear.
+Genetics may increase your risks, but it’s likely a combination of hereditary, environmental, and lifestyle factors are also at work.

 Dementia can be caused by: